-00.1 29 January History of Political Thought class for first-year PhD students in History and POLIS - Optional (2.30-4.30 Room 138 30 January Professional Development Module- Publishing (Seminar 2) 11.30am-1.00pm Room 138 ARB 12 February History of Political Thought class for first-year PhD students in History and POLIS - Optional (2.30-4.30 Room 138 13 February Professional Development Module - Career Trajectories: rorobradiy Academic Job Applications (Seminar 3) 10.30am-12.00pm Room 138 ARB 27 February Professional Development Module - Career Trajectories: 'Beyond' Academia (Seminar 4) 11.30am-1.00pm Room 138 ARB 12 March Professional Development Module - Teaching and Pedagogy (Seminar 5) 11.30am-1.00pm Room 119 ARB 26 February History of Political Thought class for first-year PhD students in History and POLIS - Optional (2.30-4.30 Room 138 ТВС PhD pub social event - led by student representatives 11 March History of Political Thought class for first-year PhD students in History and POLIS - Optional (2.30-4.30 Room 138 11 -15 March 1 st Year Students pre-assessment review with Supervisor and Advisor 17 March Lent Term ends 23 April Easter Term begins 23 April- 14 June 2 nd & 3 rd Year Assessments take place 29 April 1st Years submit Assessment documents to Supervisor TBC PhD pub social event- led by student representatives 17 May Student deadline for submitting Fieldwork Funding application 17 May 1st Years submit Assessment documents and Ethics and Risk applications to Advisor & Assessor Late May TBC PhD student symposium room 20 May-7 June 1 st year Registration Exercises take place 7 June 1 st year students to submit papers to ERF (via programme administrator) ТВС Postgraduate social event - organised by the student reps 14 June Easter Term ends
+27 January History of Political Thought class for first-year PhD students in History and POLIS - Optional (2.30-4.30) 4.5.1 Room 138 4 February Professional Development Module- Publishing (Seminar 2) 11.30am-1.00pm Room 119 ARB 10 February History of Political Thought class for first-year PhD students in History and POLIS - Optional (2.30-4.30) Room 138 15 February Second- and third-year students' deadline for submitting Ethics and Risk applications 10 Fobruary ' ' 18 February Professional Development Module - Career Trajectories: Academic Job Applications (Seminar 3) 11.30am-1.00pm Room 119 ARB 4 March Professional Development Module - Career Trajectories: 'Beyond' Academia (Seminar 4) 11.30am-1.00pm Room 18 March Professional Development Module -Teaching and Pedagogy (Seminar 5) 11.30am-1.00pm Room 119 ARB 24 February History of Political Thought class for first-year PhD students in History and POLIS - Optional (2.30-4.30) Room 119 TBC PhD Social event - led by student representatives 10 March History of Political Thought class for first-year PhD students in History and POLIS - Optional (2.30-4.30) Room 119 21 March 1 st Year Students pre-assessment review with Supervisor and Advisor 21 March Lent Term ends 29 April Easter Term begins 29 April- 20 June 2 nd & 3 rd Year Assessments take place 13 May 1st Years submit Assessment documents to Advisor and Assessor (inc draft ERF papers) 17 May Fieldwork funding deadline for students -issued in June/July 23 May Second- and third-year students' deadline for submitting Ethics and Risk applications Late May TBC PhD student symposium room 30 May 1 st year Registration Exercises should take place by this date 30 May 1 st year students to submit final papers to ERF (via online portal) TBC Postgraduate social event - organised by the student reps 20 June Deadline for PhD fieldwork Photography competition 20 June Easter Term ends 20 June Easter Term ends

-Welcome from the Head of Department
+Head of Department

-On behalf of everyone in the Department of Politics and International Studies (POLIS), I would like to offer you a very warm welcome to Cambridge.
+Welcome to the Department of Politics and International Studies (POLIS) at the University of Cambridge.
 We hope you will have a rewarding time here both intellectually and personally.
-POLIS is a relatively new and fast-growing department (founded in its current form in 2009) within an old and very well-established university (814 years to be precise).
-Within POLIS there are a number of centres and institutes that make it the most intellectually diverse department in the University: African Studies, Development Studies, Latin American Studies, South Asian Studies, Gender Studies, Geo-politics, Governance and Human Rights, the Bennet Institute for Public Policy and the YouGov Centre for Public Opinion and Policy Research.

-POLIS prides itself on being an intellectually open academic environment and on its strong tradition of interdisciplinary study.
-Academics and students embody a wide variety of different approaches, linked by a shared respect for intellectual curiosity.
-This is a fascinating and challenging time to be studying politics and we hope that you will benefit from what we offer as a department, and we welcome your contribution to the diversity of what we do together.
+POLIS prides itself on being an intellectually open and dynamic academic environment with a strong tradition of interdisciplinary study where academics and students embody a wide variety of research interests.
+Within POLIS there are a number of centres and institutes that make it the most intellectually diverse department in the University: African Studies, Development Studies, Latin American Studies, South Asian Studies, Gender Studies, Governance and Human Rights, the Bennett Institute for Public Policy and the YouGov Centre for Public Opinion and Policy Research.
+This is a fascinating and challenging time to be studying politics and we hope that you will benefit from what we offer as a department.
 You will notice the many public events, seminars and lectures taking place in the Alison Richard Building (ARB) throughout the year and we hope you will take advantage of these during your time here.